MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/delete-collection.md

 - The collection is used in any update deployment templates

-- The collection is has custom client settings assignments
+- The collection has custom client settings assignments

-- The collection is has custom antimalware settings assignments
+- The collection has custom antimalware settings assignments

 - The collection is a property of a query